glfw/glfw/README.md

                    library termination
  - [Cocoa] Bugfix: The clipboard string was not freed on terminate
  - [Cocoa] Bugfix: Selectors were used that are not declared by the 10.6 SDK
+ - [Cocoa] Bugfix: The position set by `glfwSetWindowPos` was incorrect
  - [X11] Bugfix: Override-redirect windows were resized to the desired instead of the actual resolution of the selected video mode
  - [X11] Bugfix: Screensaver override for full screen windows had a possible